tmahmood/dyn_col_map/README.md

 Simple macros are provided for easy assigning of data.

+TableMap become more useful with `tablemap_helpers`.
+Check the last example

 #### To do

 - [ ] fill to end row by index